Welcome to today's edition of the Rush 24-7 podcast.

 Well, when 1934 is the hottest year on record, and NASA may know about it and doesn't correct the data.

-From a soon-to-be released Reuters story, global warming forecast is set in with a vengeance after 2009, with at least half of the five following years expected to be hotter than 1998.
+And voila, from a soon-to-be-released Reuters story, global warming forecast has set in with a vengeance after 2009, with at least half of the five following years expected to be hotter than 1998, the warmest year on record, scientists reported Thursday.

-So, ladies and gentlemen, what do we have here?
+So ladies and gentlemen, what do we have here?

 We have proof of man-made global warming.